cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-sileo.md

 ## Introduction

-This guide will allow you to install Sileo while using unc0ver, allowing you to take advantage of most of the benefits of Sileo while using unc0ver.
+This guide will allow you to install Sileo while using unc0ver or regular checkra1n, allowing you to take advantage of most of the benefits of Sileo while using unc0ver.

 ::: warning